andrewtrandev/Terminal-Project/README.md

 ## R7.User Interaction and Experience
-User will be prompted on-screen to enter how many letters they want to play with, if user tries to enter number outside of the range, display "value is out of expected range 2-20 letters" User will be prompted to enter a word using the randomized letters.
+User will be prompted on-screen to enter how many letters they want to play with, if user tries to enter number outside of the range, display "value is out of expected range 2-20 letters" Program then outputs random letters based on userinput.
+User will be prompted to enter a word using the randomized letters.
-If user's input doesn't exist in randomized letters then display 'Not a valid word' , award 0 points and end game.
+If user's input doesn't exist in randomized letters then display 'Not a valid word',
 If letters used match randomized letters, check if word exists in dictionary.
 Award and store points based on length.
 Then ask if user wants to play again, user selects 'y' to play again or 'n'